acarril/acarril.github.io/_posts/2018-05-15-atom-hydrogen.md

 To install any package in Atom just go to `File > Settings` (or hit `Ctrl+Comma`) and select `Install` on the left pane (you can also go directly from the welcome screen, if you have it open).
 Search for `file-icons` and install it.
-If you had a project folder open in the Tree Viewer, you should inmediatly see icons being updated.
+If you had a project folder open in the Tree Viewer, you should immediately see icons being updated.

 Repeat the process above, this time looking up `project-manager`.